rackerlabs/support-how-to/content/how-to/rackspace-cdn/rackspace-cdn-overview/index.md

 components, to media like videos, ads, and interactive experiences.
 CDNs decrease the load time of these assets by caching them on edge nodes, which are also called edge servers or point of presence (PoP) servers.
-Edge nodes are distributed around the globe, and they cache content and serve it directly to your customers, thus reducing transit time to a customer's location.
+Edge nodes are distributed around the globe and they cache content and serve it directly to your customers, thus reducing transit time to a customer's location.

 With simple provisioning via the Rackspace Cloud Control Panel or API, Rackspace